Smith Normal Forms of Graphical Hermite Simplices: Smith normal form and graphical simplices

-Proposition \ref{thm:relabeling} allows us to work with isomorphism classes of DAGs and we can choose a labeling on the vertices that suits our needs.
-In particular, we can view $G$ as a weighted graph where vertex $i$ has an associated weight of $d_i$, and Proposition \ref{thm:relabeling} allows us to work with isomorphism classes of weighted DAGs.
+Proposition \ref{thm:relabeling} allows us to assume without loss of generality that $G$ is an increasing DAG, and then show any result also extends to any DAG isomorphic to $G$ (with an appropriate reordering of $\vec{d}$).

-Another helpful tool for studying GHS's is to use indicator variables for the off-diagonal entries as follows.
-For a simple graph $G$ with the topological ordering, we define indicator variables $x_{i,j} \in \set{0,1}$ for $i\neq j$, where $x_{i,j}$ evaluates to 1 if and only if $(i,j) \in E(G)$.
+Another helpful tool for studying directed graphical simplices is to use indicator variables for the non-diagonal entries as follows.
+We define indicator variables $x_{i,j} \in \set{0,1}$ for $i\neq j$, where $x_{i,j}$ evaluates to 1 if and only if $(i,j) \in E(G)$.
 Thus, we can write